tomorrowdata/machine-learning-course-notebooks/README.md

 To set up the conda environment with the required packages and running the notebooks, execute the following command:

 1. Create a new virtual environment:
-`conda create --name mlenv --python=3.7`
+`conda env create -n mlenv -f=./environment.yml`

-2. Set up the environment:
+1. Set up the environment:
 `conda activate mlenv`

-3. Install required packages:
-`pip install -r requirements.txt`

-4. Run jupyter notebooks:
+3. Run jupyter notebooks:
 `jupyter notebook`

 <hr>